Park-SeungWoo/kakao-ai-study/README.md

 It branches by the direction of decreasing the impurity of the leaf nodes.<br/>
 There are 2 representative ways to get impurity.<br/>

-#### Entropy
+#### By Entropy

-Branch to the direction of maximizing the differences between the entropy that before branched and sum of that after branched on the condition that the impurity after branched is lower than before.<br/>
+Branch to the direction of maximizing the differences between the [entropy](#entropy) that before branched and sum of that after branched on the condition that the impurity after branched is lower than before.<br/>
 Simply, Entropy is one of the indicator of impurity like GINI coefficient.

 $${Impurity = G(N) = -\sum\limits_{i=0}^k P_i log P_i}$$